KittyGiraudel/site/_posts/2012-01-01-css-grid-layout.md

 </section>
 <section id="complicated">
 <h2>What's complicated? <a href="#complicated">#</a></h2>
+<blockquote class="pull-quote--right">Specifications are definitely not for random people.</blockquote
-<p>First, reading specifications.
+<p>First, <strong>reading specifications</strong>.
 If a spec author ever reads this, I am sorry; but the specifications are definitely not for random people.
 I believe they are mostly made for browser makers, and they are probably very well writen but for a guy like me, it's way too complicated.
 Unfortunately, I had to dig deep into the spec.</p>
 <p>What has been difficult as well is that the only supported browser &dash;as of writing&dash; is Internet Explorer 10 (mostly because 3 of 5 authors of the Grid spec are from Microsoft).
 And I believe they started implementing the module in their browser engine a while ago, resulting in some inconsistencies regarding the spec which keeps moving.</p>
 <p>Not only their implementation is at a very early stage (about half the spec is currently supported), but it also differs from the spec at some point.
 Among other things:</p>
 <ul>